-Under the Loan Agreement, the University agrees to make Loan Repayments in amounts and at times sufficient to provide for payment in full of all principal of and interest and premium, if any, on the Series Four-A1 Bonds when due.
+Under the Loan Agreement, the University agrees to make Loan Repayments in amounts and at times sufficient to provide for payment in full of all principal of and interest and premium, if any, on the Series Four-A2 Bonds when due.
 To provide for such payments the University covenants to pay for the account of the Authority in the following amounts:

-- (a) at least one Business Day prior to each April 1 and October 1, commencing October 1, 1996, into the Bond and Interest Sinking Fund Account a sum which will be equal to the amount payable as interest on the Series Four-A1 Bonds on the next succeeding interest payment date, or the amount payable as principal (whether at maturity or mandatory sinking fund redemption) on such principal payment date; provided however, that there shall be credited against such obligations (i) the net amount of funds and investments then on deposit to the credit of the Bond and Interest Sinking Fund Account; and (ii) any credits permitted by Sections 5.02, 5.03 or 5.04 of the Indenture (relating to the transfer to the Bond and Interest Sinking Fund Account of certain investment earnings and certain excess funds); and - (b) on or prior to a date established for the optional redemption and prepayment of the Series Four-A1 Bonds, into the Redemption Account such amount, if any, as shall be necessary and sufficient to provide for the redemption of any Series Four-A1 Bonds called for redemption from the Redemption Account; and
+- (a) Into the Bond and Interest Sinking Fund Account a sum which will be equal to the amount payable as interest on the Series Four-A2 Bonds on the next succeeding Interest Payment Date and the amount payable as principal on the Series Four-A2 Bonds on the next succeeding principal payment date; provided however, that there shall be credited against such obligations (i) the net amount of funds and investments then on deposit to the credit of the Bond and Interest Sinking Fund Account, and (ii) any credits for amounts transferred under Sections 5.03, 5.04, 8.02, 8.03 and 8.04 of the Indenture (relating to the transfer to the Bond and Interest Sinking Fund Account of certain investment earnings and certain excess funds); and - (b) prior to a date established for the optional redemption and prepayment of the Series Four-A2 Bonds, into the Redemption Account such amount, if any, as shall be necessary and sufficient to provide for the redemption of any Series Four-A2 Bonds called for redemption from the Redemption Account.